Lesson 2 of5

 Outline of Nehemiah

-Upon hearing of the ruinous state of Jerusalem, Nehemiah returns to the city with the intention of rebuilding it.
-This is accomplished despite the opposition of the surrounding peoples.
+Upon hearing of the ruinous state of Jerusalem, Nehemiah returns to the city intending to rebuild it.
+This is accomplished despite opposition from neighboring peoples.

 A. Nehemiah and His Mission (Nehemiah 1:1–2:10)

-Like the returns and missions of Zerubbabel (Ezra 1-6) and Ezra (Ezra 7-10), Nehemiah’s return and mission are authorized by the Persian king.
+Like the first two returns and missions – of Zerubbabel (Ezra 1-6) and Ezra (Ezra 7-10), Nehemiah’s return and mission are authorized by the Persian king.

-Nehemiah’s mission is to rebuild the walls of Jerusalem, which is accomplished despite the opposition of the surrounding peoples.
+Nehemiah’s mission was to rebuild the walls of Jerusalem, which was accomplished despite opposition from the surrounding peoples.

-Ezra leads a covenant renewal ceremony in which the law is read.
+Ezra leads a covenant renewal ceremony in which the Torah (Law) is read.

 A. Ezra Instructs the People (Nehemiah 7:73b–8:18)

-Ezra reads from the law and teaches the people in two public assemblies.
+Ezra reads from the Torah and teaches the people in two public assemblies.

 B. The People Respond (Nehemiah 9:1–10:39)

-After hearing the law in a third public assembly, the people respond with worship, prayer, and confession.
+After hearing the Torah, the people, in a third public assembly, respond with worship, prayer, and confession.

 3. Nehemiah’s Work Continues (Nehemiah 11:1–13:31)